 Incidents that could result in suspension or expulsion from the University or may be of a controversial or sensitive nature are referred to the University Conduct Board by the Dean of Students.
 When the University Conduct Board is not in session (semester breaks, exam periods or summer recess), cases may be heard as administrative hearings.
 In these instances, the hearing officer(s) have the authority to impose the full range of sanctions available to the University Conduct Board, sanctions A-P. The University Conduct Board is comprised of a board convener and two additional representatives from the faculty and staff.
-The members of the University Conduct Board are appointed by the Dean of Students at the beginning of the academic year and normally serve for three academic year.
+The members of the University Conduct Board are appointed by the

+Dean of Students at the beginning of the academic year and normally serve for three academic year.

 The Convener of the University Conduct Board is appointed by the Dean of Students from the members appointed to serve on the University Conduct Board.
-A hearing before the University Conduct Board will include the hearing coordinator, board convener and two additional members of the board, the reporting party, the responding party, witnesses and advisers.
+A hearing before the University Conduct Board will include the hearing coordinator, board convener and two additional members of the board, alleged/responding party, complainant/reporting party, witnesses and advisers.
 The deliberations by the board will be conducted in private.
 The outcome of the case is communicated to the student in writing.

-The University Conduct Board Hearing must take place not more than fourteen (14) calendar days after delivery of the Notice of Possible Policy Violation to the responding party, unless the Board Convener, in their sole discretion, allows for a longer period of time.
-If a complaint is filed within sixty (60) calendar days of the responding party's intended graduation, during a University recess or Summer Session, or in other circumstances where the Dean of Students (or designee) determines that the complaint cannot otherwise be resolved in a timely manner, procedural options may be limited.
+If a complaint is filed within sixty (60) calendar days of the alleged/responding party's intended graduation, during a University recess or Summer Session, or in other circumstances where the Dean of Students (or designee) determines that the complaint cannot otherwise be resolved in a timely manner, procedural options may be limited.
 In particular, a University Conduct Board Hearing under these circumstances may instead take the form of an administrative hearing appointed by the Dean of Students (or designee).